 You may struggle to get your link placed on websites that already have similar content, so be intentional when you reach out.
 Target sites that don’t already cover that particular topic or angle.

 Don’t risk losing your SEO progress

 Buying backlinks is a risky endeavor and isn’t worth the potential consequences.
 If you want to buy links to generate traffic, and you’re okay with the “sponsored” or “nofollow” attribute that won’t pass PageRank, then buy all the links you feel are appropriate.
-However, skip the spammy sites and too-good-to-be-true paid link packages.
-If you rely on web traffic for business revenue, you can’t afford to have your Google rankings drop because you purchased bad links.
+However, skip the spammy sites with spammy links and too-good-to-be-true paid link packages.
+If you rely on web traffic for business revenue, you can’t afford to have your Google rankings drop because you purchased bad external links.